gTahidi/fabric-hacktogether/README.md

 ## Data Processing Flow

-1.  **Bronze to Silver:** Notebooks or Dataflows read data from the Bronze layer, perform cleaning (handling nulls, duplicates, data type correction), validation, and enrichment (joining with product/customer dimensions).
-The cleaned data is stored as Delta tables in the Silver layer.
+1.  **Bronze to Silver:** Notebooks (like `Spice_Test.ipynb`) read raw data (e.g., `SalesData.csv`) from the Bronze layer.
+Cleaning involves:
-2.  **Silver to Gold:** Notebooks process Silver layer data to create aggregated datasets suitable for sales forecasting (e.g., weekly sales per item).
-Feature engineering steps (e.g., creating lag features, rolling averages) are performed.
-The final, curated data is stored in the Gold layer, potentially in a Warehouse or as optimized Delta tables in the Lakehouse.
+    *   Handling null values in key columns (`Quantity Sold`, `Revenue`).
+    *   Converting date columns to the correct `DateType`.
+    *   Extracting date components (`Year`, `Month`, `Day`, `Weekday`) for easier analysis and feature engineering.
+    The cleaned, validated data is stored as a Delta table (e.g., `CleanedSalesData`) in the Silver layer.
+2.  **Silver to Gold:** Notebooks process the cleaned Silver layer data.
+This involves:
+    *   Aggregating data to the desired granularity (e.g., calculating total monthly quantity and revenue per product).
+    *   Transforming data into a structure suitable for modeling, such as pivoting the table to have time periods (Year, Month) as rows and products as columns, with sales quantity as values (e.g., `PivotedSalesQuantity` table).
+    *   Further feature engineering (lag features, rolling averages) might be applied here depending on the modeling approach.
+    The final, curated, and aggregated data is stored in the Gold layer, ready for reporting and ML model training.

 ## Fabric Features & Azure AI